 Limited Slip Options.

 Limited Slip units fall into two general categories: street-only use and mixed street-track use.
-The street LSD units are similar to OE BMW LSDs of the past - a 2 or 3 disc clutch-type with limited lock-up (up to 60%).
+The street LSD units are similar to most OE BMW LSDs - a 2 or 3 disc clutch-type with limited lock-up (up to 60%).
 These work great for regular street and daily driver use as they are simple, effective, reliable, and priced accordingly.
 The small number of clutch packs means heat can be a factor on grip and wear so high horsepower cars may want something stronger (OS Giken or Quaife).
 The performance of a factory-type LSD is simple, long-lasting, quiet, and predictable and you can expect it to perform just like it would have come from the BMW factory.
 Variable-lock diffs generally work the best on the street.

 Street/Track-type diffs are more complex with multiple plates or helical-style gears (no clutch plates).
 Because of their complexity they require special care and maintenance with more frequent oil changes with special fluid and periodic rebuilds.
 There may also be noise considerations depending on the type you choose.
 Track setups are dictated mainly by the track you're running on with gearing and lock-up the major determining factors.
 It may be beneficial to have more than one diff for use at different tracks (as long as rules allow).
 A variable lock diff may be the best answer unless wheel spin is part of your handling setup.
-Variable diffs can also alter the handling behavior of the car from one corner to another, making the handling unpredictable.
+However, variable diffs can also alter the handling behavior of the car from one corner to another, making the handling unpredictable.
 If you have found the stock M Variable diff to be problematic on the track then we would suggest you switch to a more traditional 2 or 3-disc limited slip which will be more reliable.
 Our race team uses the OS Giken LSD in our E46 M3 and E92 M3 racecars.

 What is replaced when my diff is rebuilt?